-AABB and the American Red Cross commend the Department of Health and Human Services for working with public and private-sector partners throughout the blood community to develop recommendations related to maintaining the national blood supply, which will be included in the report to Congress mandated by the Pandemic and All-Hazards Preparedness and Advancing Innovation Act of 2019 (PAHPAI).
-We urge HHS to include in the report to Congress a request for policymakers to use a legislative vehicle to establish, implement, and support a sustainable, public-private system that captures and makes accessible real-time data on blood availability and utilization, transfusion outcomes, and hemovigilance.
+AABB and the American Red Cross commend the Committee for taking action to prepare for the next public health emergency and for working with public and private-sector partners to develop recommendations related to (1) tests, treatments, and vaccines, (2) disease surveillance, (3) stockpiles, distributions, and surges, (4) public health capabilities, and (5) improved coordination of federal agencies during a public health emergency.
+The nation's blood supply is a critical part of the public health infrastructure.
+We urge Congress to establish, implement, and support a sustainable, public-private system that captures and makes accessible real-time data on blood availability and utilization, transfusion outcomes, and hemovigilance.

-A comprehensive data system is needed to reinforce and organize the blood supply chain and will address each of the challenges highlighted by Congress, including (1) ensuring the adequacy of the blood supply in the case of public health emergencies; (2) identifying challenges and opportunities to strengthen the donor pool; (3) promoting safety and innovation; and (4) building upon the implementation and intent of the Transfusion-Transmissible Infections Monitoring System (TTIMS).
+A comprehensive data system is needed to reinforce and organize the blood supply chain and will support issues highlighted in the white paper by (1) ensuring the adequacy of the blood supply in the case of public health emergencies; (2) identifying challenges and opportunities to strengthen the donor pool; (3) promoting safety and innovation; and (4) strengthening the public health infrastructure.